 ‘Meru’ by William Butler Yeats is a two stanza poem that can be separated into one set of eight lines and another set of six lines.
 Due to the nature of the rhyme scheme, and the fact that this poem contains a total of fourteen lines, it is considered to be a Shakespearean sonnet.
 Poems that are considered to be traditionally Shakespearean follow the rhyming pattern of ababcdcdefefgg.

 A reader should also take note of the moments in which Yeats makes use of alliteration.
 One such instance appears between the fifth and sixth lines of the first stanza.
 There are a number of words that come one after another which begin with “r.”
 This technique, along with the poet’s use of repetition, such as that in the eighth line of the first stanza, helps to unify the text.

 The connections between words and phrases are not trivially arranged.
 Yeats created moments of alliteration with the intention of giving certain phrases a greater emphasis, especially when the poem is read aloud.

 Summary of Meru

-The poem begins with the speaker describing how civilization is not the solid construct which many assume it to be.
+The poem begins with the speaker describing how civilization is not the solid construct that many assume it to be.
 It is instead a “manifold illusion.”
 It is an imaginary experience had in tandem throughout human existence.

 The sonnet continues on to state that humankind has no true understanding of civilizations’ transitory nature.
 One might “rage” throughout their life looking for meaning but without a true journey and full understanding of life, there will be no meaningful revelations.

 In the second half of the poem, the speaker moves on to briefly describe the lives of two hermits who are positioned on Mount Meru and Mount Everest.
 While Everest is being traversed as a physical test, the scaling of Meru is a spiritual one.
 The poem concludes with the speaker restating the fact that the world is always changing.
 Dawn will bring on the night for the rest of time until God’s creation is destroyed.
 These are facts the hermits have come to know throughout their spiritual and physical struggles.

 Analysis of Meru